-The Leeds Parks Challenge has now been announced as the first ever MyMyelitis fundraiser!
+The Leeds Parks Challenge is the first-ever MyMyelitis fundraiser!

-If you would like to donate to my Leeds Park Challenge, visit my Leeds Hospitals Charity Enthuse page.
+If you want to donate to my Leeds Park Challenge, visit my Leeds Hospitals Charity Enthuse page.
 All donations are greatly appreciated!

 What is the Leeds Parks Challenge?

-The Leeds Parks Challenge is to complete 10 rounds of exercise for 5km in your local park.
-This can include running, hopping, walking and cycling in aid of Leeds Hospitals Charity.
+The Leeds Parks Challenge is to complete ten rounds of exercise for 5km in your local park.
+The activity can include running, hopping, walking, and cycling in aid of Leeds Hospitals Charity.

-The challenge starts from the 1st February 2021 until the 30th April 2021 and I have decided to do 10x 5km runs to complete the challenge.
+The challenge starts from the 1st of February 2021 until the 30th of April 2021.
+I have decided to do 10x 5km runs to complete the challenge.

 I had recently stopped running during the winter due to poor lighting and weather.
-Now conditions have improved, I thought the Leeds Parks Challenge was the ideal way to get back running whilst raising funds for a good cause.
+Now that conditions have improved, the Leeds Parks Challenge was the ideal way to get back running while raising funds for a good cause.